-Because of their unusual structure, tree ferns need special care.
+Due to their unusual structure, tree ferns need special care.
 Since the visible part of the trunk is made of roots, you should water the trunk as well as the soil.
 Keep the trunk moist, especially during hot weather.

 Fertilize tree ferns for the first time one year after planting.
 It’s okay to apply a slow-release fertilizer to the soil around the trunk, but the fern responds best to a direct application of liquid fertilizer.
-Spray both the trunk and the soil monthly, but avoid spraying the fronds with fertilizer.
+Spray both the trunk and the soil monthly but avoid spraying the fronds with fertilizer.

 Spaeropteris cooperii needs a frost-free environment, but here are some fern tree types that can take a little frost:

 - Soft tree fern (Dicksonia antartica)